-The mighty Grand Canyon is incorporated in the list of the Seven Natural Wonders of the World – alongside icons such as Mount Everest and the enchanting Northern Lights.
+The mighty Grand Canyon National Park is incorporated into the list of the Seven Natural Wonders of the World – alongside icons such as Mount Everest and the enchanting Northern Lights.
 Most visitors indeed rave about the jaw-dropping beauty of the Grand Canyon, a gorge in the American state of Arizona that stretches out for nearly 450 kilometres and is 1600 metres deep on average (source: NPS.gov).

 From easy-to-reach viewpoints to thrilling helicopter rides, there are loads of ways to discover the canyon for yourself.
 We guide you on your path to this natural marvel and give you tips on how to enjoy the scenery to the max.